no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Accepted permission

-In order to use this endpoint you need the `DATA_ADMIN` scope
+In order to use this endpoint you need the `DATA_ADMIN` permission

 ## List protected domains